 In today's rapidly changing and interconnected world, integrative learning builds bridges between the student, their classroom, and the world.
 These bridges are critical in the achievement of personal success, social responsibility, and civic engagement.
 Students will enhance their academic and professional potential by participating in these programs while positively impacting their communities.

 Our integrative courses at Holyoke Community College offer hands-on learning experiences that encourage students to think independently, find their voice, and feel empowered.
 Our faculty experts create curricula that promote learning across different subjects, helping students to make sense of the world and their place in it.Take advantage of our academic programs, explore diverse themes, and develop valuable skills that will set you apart as you pursue your career and transfer goals.Discover the benefits of integrative learning at HCC today by speaking with someone in the Integrative Learning Program Office.

-The Honors Program is designed for HCC students who seek to excel academically and may be considering transfer to a selective college or university.
+The Honors Program is designed for HCC students who seek to excel academically and may be considering transferring to a 4 year college or university.